Write your awesome label here.

 Collective Care + Action

-We do what we can with what we have + advocate for what we have earned, together
+We do what we can with what we have & advocate for resources and change together

 Why?